Dulaksha-Keshan/all-rounder/README.md

 ---

 ## 🎯 The Problem: Hidden Talent

 In the current Sri Lankan education system, a student's potential is often judged solely on academic performance.
 This creates a "hidden talent problem":

-* Valuable student skills (leadership, teamwork) are **invisible** to employers.
+- Valuable student skills (leadership, teamwork) are **invisible** to employers.
-* The **rural-urban divide** means talent is hidden by a lack of digital access.
+- The **rural-urban divide** means talent is hidden by a lack of digital access.
-* No trusted, central platform exists to **verify** student achievements.
+- No trusted, central platform exists to **verify** student achievements.
-* This creates **missed opportunities** and widens the national skills gap.
+- This creates **missed opportunities** and widens the national skills gap.

 ## ✨ Our Solution: The "All-Rounder" Platform

 "All-Rounder" is a secure ecosystem that connects students, teachers, schools, and organizations.
 It provides the verification, visibility, and resources needed to make every student's achievements count.

 ### Key Features

-* **✅ Verified Profiles:** Secure, multi-role profiles for Students, Teachers, Schools, and Third-Party Clubs (e.g., Leo, Interact).
+- **✅ Verified Profiles:** Secure, multi-role profiles for Students, Teachers, Schools, and Third-Party Clubs (e.g., Leo, Interact).
-* **🏆 Digital Portfolios & Leaderboards:** A space for students to showcase verified achievements, with gamified leaderboards to encourage participation.
+- **🏆 Digital Portfolios & Leaderboards:** A space for students to showcase verified achievements, with gamified leaderboards to encourage participation.
-* **🗓️ Event & Competition Hub:** A central hub for schools and clubs to host, manage, and promote events to a national audience.
+- **🗓️ Event & Competition Hub:** A central hub for schools and clubs to host, manage, and promote events to a national audience.
-* **🤝 Resource & Donation Requests:** A transparent way for under-resourced schools to request specific items (e.g., sports equipment, lab tools) from donors.
+- **🤝 Resource & Donation Requests:** A transparent way for under-resourced schools to request specific items (e.g., sports equipment, lab tools) from donors.
-* **🤖 AI-Powered Tools:** An integrated AI model to help users generate event descriptions and posts in Sinhala, lowering the barrier for non-technical users.
+- **🤖 AI-Powered Tools:** An integrated AI model to help users generate event descriptions and posts in Sinhala, lowering the barrier for non-technical users.

+## Test commit